At least 50 killed in collapsed gold mine in east Congo -NGO | Science-Environment

 At least 50 people are thought to have died when an artisanal gold mine collapsed near Kamituga in the east of the Democratic Republic of Congo on Friday afternoon, a local mining NGO said.

-Photos on social media showed hundreds of people gathered on a hillside around the mine-shaft entrance.
+Photos and videos on social media showed hundreds of people, some of whom could be heard wailing on a hillside around the mine-shaft entrance.
 The mine was not located on the Kamituga gold concession owned by Canadian miner Banro Corporation, the company's chief executive said.

+Mining accidents are common in unregulated artisanal mines in Congo, with dozens of deaths every year in mines where often ill-equipped diggers borrow deep underground in search for ore.
+A landslide at a disused gold mine killed 16 in October last year, while 43 illegal miners died in another landslide at a copper and cobalt mine in June 2019.

 - READ MORE ON: